Datavorous/particles/README.md

 ![Demo](https://raw.githubusercontent.com/Datavorous/particles/main/media/Untitled%2028_720p.gif)
 <br>
 ## Example
-Take a look below ↓
+Take a look below.
+This is how you can make it work
 <br>
 ```python
 myParticles = Particles(